Sahatsawat-Wainiphithapong/AI-optimized-shield-tunneling-framework/README.md

-# UNDSP-D-25-00030
+# AI-optimized shield tunneling framework
-This GitHub repository includes partial Python scripts from the research titled “Artificial intelligence-optimized shield parameters for soft ground tunneling in urban environments: A case study of the Bangkok MRT Blue Line (UNDSP-25-00030)”.
+This GitHub repository includes partial Python scripts from the research titled “Artificial intelligence-optimized shield parameters for soft ground tunneling in urban environments: A case study of the Bangkok MRT Blue Line” publish.

 Available Python script and pre-processed datasets: